Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 If the peer is in the Waiting for OOB or OOB Received state, the Initial Exchange has completed and the OOB step needs to take place.
 If the negotiated direction is from server to peer, the peer SHOULD NOT try to reconnect until the peer received an OOB message.
 If the negotiated direction is from peer to server, the peer can probe the server at regular intervals to check if the OOB message to the server has been delivered.
-The client will send a Client Completion Request to initiate the Waiting/Completion Exchange.
+The peer will send a Client Completion Request to initiate the Waiting/Completion Exchange.

 If the peer is in the Registered state, it may choose between three different Reconnect Exchanges.
 If the peer wants a reconnect without new key exchanges, it will send a Client Completion Request, starting the Reconnect Exchange without ECDHE.